Free Canada-wide shipping on orders $69+.

 • Keep in a cool, dry, dark place

-• Avoid leaving it exposed between uses
+• Avoid leaving it open between uses

 When to Replace Silvervine